ctrujillo0008/Testing-Cloud-One-Conformity-Automated-Setup/README.md

 pip3 install -r requirements.txt
 ```

+## Workflow

+1. The script discovers all of your AWS accounts.
+It then produces a CSV file.

+2. (Optional) Users add Conformity details to the CSV file.

+3. The script reads the CSV file and runs the Conformity CloudFormation template for each of the accounts specified.
+It then creates Conformity subscriptions for them too.

 ## Usage

 1. Set the `CC_API_KEY` and `CC_REGION` environment variables to your Conformity API key and region respectively.